 The ASEAN Inter-Parliamentary Assembly (AIPA) is a regional legislative networking body comprising legislatures from all 10 ASEAN member states which seeks for enhancing common legal framework through the ‘AIPA Caucus’, a core group of parliamentarians, mandated to advocate harmonization of laws in prime issues such as drug and human trafficking, health, women, security and economic and political matters.

 Freeland is a frontline counter-trafficking organization working for a world that is free of wildlife trafficking and human slavery.
 Our team of law enforcement, development and communications specialists work alongside partners in Asia, Africa and the Americas to build capacity, raise awareness, strengthen networks and promote good governance to protect critical ecosystems and vulnerable people.
-Freeland is also the lead implementing partner of “ARREST” (Asia’s Regional Response to Endangered Species Trafficking), the largest US Government sponsored counter-wildlife trafficking program.
+Freeland is also the lead implementing partner of "ARREST" (Asia’s Regional Response to Endangered Species Trafficking), the U.S. Government’s largest counter-wildlife trafficking program in Southeast Asia, sponsored by the United States Agency for International Development (USAID).
 For more info, visit www.freeland.org also; follow Freeland on twitter @FREELANDpeople or www.facebook.com/freelandfoundation.